 Flexibility for the future: The government’s response to the recommendations of the family friendly working hours taskforce

 The Family Friendly Working Hours Taskforce was a group established by the Department for Work and Pensions (DWP) in 2009 representing business, employees and families, non-government bodies and government departments to 'provide expert perspective on flexible working practices and provide recommendations for change'.
+The page is now archived at National Archives.

 Flexible working practices